Diluka Galappaththige

 I am a Postdoctoral Research Fellow in the Department of Electrical and Computer Engineering at the University of Alberta, Canada.
-My research focuses on next-generation wireless communication systems, with particular emphasis on bridging communication and sensing technologies for future 6G networks.
+My research focuses on next-generation wireless communication systems, with particular emphasis on integrated sensing and communication (ISAC), massive MIMO, reconfigurable intelligent surfaces (RIS), and 6G wireless networks.

 I received my Ph.D. in Electrical and Computer Engineering from Southern Illinois University in 2021, where my work explored advanced architectures for wireless systems, including cell-free massive MIMO and intelligent reflective surface-aided communications.
 Prior to that, I obtained my B.Sc.
 (First-Class Honours) in Electrical and Electronic Engineering from the University of Peradeniya, Sri Lanka.